jezhumble/javasysmon/README.md

 Download latest
 ---------------

-The current version of JavaSysMon is 0.2.0, released December 28th.
+The current version of JavaSysMon is 0.3.0, released January 8th.
 You can get it here: http://github.com/jezhumble/javasysmon/downloads

 Run it with java -jar